vackosar/vackosar.github.io/_posts/2024-02-11-Bellman-Update-and-Synthetic-Data-in-Q-Transformer.md

 3. Update the value of each state locally consistent with Bellman Update.
 4. Go to step 2.

-There is also, Policy-iteration method.
+There is also, Policy-iteration method, which focuses on finding policy rather than value function.

+I read that the Value-interation method is a Fixed-Point Method and is likely to converge under reasonable conditions.

 ## Q-function